-- 14.1.
-We support: - 14.1.1.
+- 14.1.1.
 Implementation and funding for the National Strategic Plan for the Cattle Fever Tick Program developed in 2006; - 14.1.2.
-Immediate funding to eliminate Fever Ticks from the temporary preventive quarantine areas and prevent their spread throughout the United States; - 14.1.3.
+Immediate funding to eliminate Fever Ticks from the temporary preventive quarantine areas and prevent their spread throughout the United States;

+- 14.1.3.
 Research to develop a test for accurate chute-side testing for Persistent Infectious Bovine Viral Diarrhea (PI-BVD); - 14.1.4.
 The program developed by the cattle industry requiring that all bulls 18 months of age and older offered for sale, at auctions or at private treaty, be for slaughter only unless verified trichomoniasis-free with written certification of a negative trichomoniasis test within 30 days prior to sale; - 14.1.5.
-Research and eventual eradication of the screw worm; and - 14.1.6.
-Sufficient fencing along the U.S.-Mexico border in the permanent quarantine zone to help stop the inflow of livestock and wildlife (nilgai, deer and other exotic hoofstock) that are potential carriers of cattle fever ticks from entering the U.S.
+Research and eventual eradication of the screw worm; - 14.1.6.
+Sufficient fencing along the U.S.-Mexico border in the permanent quarantine zone to help stop the inflow of livestock and wildlife (nilgai, deer and other exotic hoofstock) that are potential carriers of cattle fever ticks from entering the U.S.; and - 14.1.7.
+The allocation of resources and the development of measures to control the spread of and to eradicate the Asian Longhorned Tick in the United States to prevent economic and mortality losses in livestock.
+We support establishing an indemnification program and funding to mitigate livestock owners' financial losses associated with the Asian Longhorned Tick.